 The manufacturing operations of EDAP TMS France must comply with all regulations of countries where we market our products, including the GMP regulations enacted by the FDA, which establish requirements for assuring quality by controlling components, processes and document traceability and retention, among other things.
 EDAP TMS France's facilities are also subject to inspections performed by the FDA.
 EDAP TMS France is ISO 13485: 2016 and MDSAP certified which indicates compliance by EDAP TMS France's manufacturing facilities with international standards for quality assurance, design and manufacturing process control.
 EDAP TMS France also complies with the applicable requirements that will allow it to affix the CE Marking to certain of its products.
 Our manufacturing site also complies with Taiwanese, Japanese, Canadian, Australian, Brazilian and South Korean regulations, as well as with the U.S. Quality System Regulation.
-See "Information on the Company-Government Regulation-Healthcare Regulation in the European Union."
+See "Information on the Company-Government Regulation-Healthcare Regulation in the United States" and "-Government Regulation-Healthcare Regulation in the European Union."